cvidhyac/learn-python/README.md

     * stripping whitespace - `lstrip()`, `rstrip()`, `strip()`
     * prefix methods - `removePrefix()`, `removeSuffix()`
 * Can you slice a string?
 What is the rule to remember when slicing?
+* How does slicing with step values work?
 * How to reverse a string
 * How to find a substring within a given string
 * What is the difference between `find` and `index` methods in string?